antoinebcx/MolDecod-molecule-generation-transformer/README.md

 - A `streamlit.py` app to interact with the model
 - Utils functions in `/utils`
 - Notebooks to train, evaluate and use the model in `/notebooks`

-___
+- `TechnicalReport.md`, for technical details

 ## Model characteristics

-MolDecod is a decoder-only transformer (GPT-like), using rotary positional encoding.
-It has a model dimension of 256, 4 attention heads and 4 encoding layers, resulting with the buffers in a total of 5 million parameters.
+MolDecod is a decoder-only transformer model (GPT-like) using rotary positional encoding, with a model dimension of 256, 4 attention heads, and 4 decoder layers.
+This results in ~5 million parameters, with ~4 million of them being trainable.

 On 10,000 generated molecule, it obtains the following metrics:
 | Temperature | Validity | Uniqueness | Diversity | Novelty | KL Divergence | Fragment Similarity | Scaffold Diversity |